routingblog/arbitration/content/docs/bills.md

 {{< youtube id="PGu13Siv33U?start=1257" title="Justice Denied: Forced Arbitration and the Erosion of our Legal System" >}}

 # Footnotes
 [^hr4960sec]: Intended to overturn _Mitsubishi_.
-The SEC opposed this bill because the industry was not expanding its use of mandatory arbitration.
-Cain Supra footnode 163.
+The SEC opposed this bill because the industry was not expanding its use of mandatory arbitration. [^caincitenote]
+[^caincitenote]: Cain, R. M. (1988).
+Commercial Disputes and Compulsory Arbitration.
+The Business Lawyer, footnote 163

 # Additional notes for the future